 Soft annealing (annealing on globular cementite): It is meant to reduce the hardness of the material to a defined value in which annealing is performed at temperature closely below or just above A1or held around A1 with subsequent slow cooling.

-Below figure-6 represents soft annealing cycle of low carbon steel.
+- Below figure-6 represents the soft annealing cycle of low carbon steel.

-The above figure-7 represents heat treatment, which is mainly used in steels with carbon content above 0.5%, for example, with roller bearing steels.
+- The above figure-7 represents heat treatment (2nd picture) which is mainly used in steels with carbon content above 0.5%, for example, with roller bearing steels.

 Diffusion annealing: Annealing in the temperature range of 1050°C to 1250°C, with a prolonged hold time of around 50hr, in order to balance local differences in the chemical composition due to segregation by diffusion.

-Recrystallization annealing: Heat treatment with the purpose of realizing new grain formation in a cold-formed workpiece through nucleation and growth without a phase change.
+Recrystallization annealing: Heat treatment to realize new grain formation in a cold-formed workpiece through nucleation and growth without a phase change.

 - Crystal Recovery: It involves rectifying dimensional lattice structure imperfections and rearranging dislocations.